ericcurtin/git-gofmt/README.md

 ## Features

-- Mimics the behavior of `git clang-format` for Go code
+- Mimics the behavior of `git-clang-format` for Go code
 - Automatically stages formatted files
 - Supports formatting all files or only staged files
 - Handles large numbers of files efficiently using `xargs`